MithrilComputer/LinkLynx/README.md

 LinkLynx is a lightweight development framework designed to drastically speed up and simplify development for most small to medium Crestron programs for 4-Series Processors Only.
 (Pre Release Early Alpha!!)

+Dont expect the expermental branch to work in any way.
+This is where I develop, go to main if you want a compilable vers.

 ## Table of Contents
 - [Download](#download)
 - [Requirements](#requirements)